Two Omaha police officers shot, man killed during attempted burglary

-Two Omaha police officers were shot and a 39-year-old man was killed during an attempted burglary at a storage facility near 53rd and Center Monday night.
+Two Omaha police officers were shot and a 38-year-old man was killed during an attempted burglary at a storage facility near 53rd and Center Streets Monday night.

 Omaha Police Chief Todd Schmaderer said the two officers responded to a report of a burglary at Dino's Storage, 5328 Center St., about 10:30 p.m.
 Monday.
 The officers were let into the building by employees and, at some point, gunfire was exchanged between the officers and Steven Docken.

-During the altercation, the two officers, who have not been identified yet, suffered gunshot wounds to their lower extremities and Docken was killed, Schmaderer said.
+During the altercation, the two officers, Nicholas Lanning and Joshua Moore, suffered gunshot wounds to their lower extremities and Docken was killed, Schmaderer said.
 One officer was taken to Nebraska Medical Center by an ambulance and the other officer was taken to the same hospital by another officer in a police cruiser.

-One of the officers, who was shot through his upper leg, was later released, according to statement early Tuesday from an Omaha police spokesman.
-The other officer suffered a wound near his knee and may need surgery, Schmaderer said.
+Lanning was shot through his upper leg and later released.
+Moore suffered a wound near his knee and may need surgery, Schmaderer said.

 People are also reading…